sreemikil/testing/README.md

 <a name="howitworks"></a>
 ## How it works
 ### Working of project
-- User should be able to create an account as merchant or customer
+- User can login or create an account as merchant or customer.
-- Entering mobile number or email password to create an account (can user firebase auth)
+- user can login using Email and password.
-- Basic details like (not limited to)
+- User can create account by providing details like :
     - Profile pic
     - Name
     - Email
     - Pincode
     - Vaccine status
-- As a customer, scan merchants QR code and confirm your footprint.
+- As a customer, he can scan merchants QR code and confirm his footprint.
-- As a customer, show my visits in recent days
+- Also his previous visits will listed in the home screen.
-- As merchant able to generate QR code
+- As merchant, he can generate QR code with shop details.
-- As merchant able to see daily visitors details and summary
+- Also he cis able to see daily visitors details and summary.
+-
 * Embed video of project demo
 <a name="Librariesused"></a>
 ## Libraries used